hungluu/simwp/README.md

 ## License

 This module is completely **free** for any projects including commercial ones, and based on **MIT License**.
 You can do anything with it.
-The project is in its very early state and need more contributed components, filters, or translations ... so I will appreciated very much if you can join me.
+The project is in its very early state and need more contributed tests, components, filters, or translations ... so I will appreciate very much if you can join us.
 Thank you.

 Stay tuned.